westshgit/jmk/README.md

-The project has moved to codetheproject [codetheproject](https://github.com/codetheproject)
+The project has moved to [codetheproject](https://github.com/codetheproject)

 You can check it out live at [JMK](https://)